 Frequently Asked Questions

-Below are a list of frequently asked questions about the DCT course.
-If you have any specific questions about the course please contact me at firstname.lastname@example.org.
-If you have started the course you contact me by email with questions and you can also join the DCT facebook group.
+Below is a list of frequently asked questions about the DCT course.
+If you have any specific questions about the course please contact me at email@example.com.
+If you have started the course you contact me by email with questions and you can also join the DCT Facebook group.

 I have been diagnosed with Chronic pelvic pain syndrome/C.P.P.S ?
 How can I recover?

-The DCT course is designed for men suffering from CPPS.
+The Freedom for pelvic pain course is designed for men suffering from CPPS.